ldynia/archcolider/README.md

 # [Risks and Sensitive Points](https://github.com/ldynia/archcolider/blob/master/RisksAndSensitivePoints.md)

 Business and technical risks and sensitive points that impacts business processes and supporting technical implementations.

+# Notes

+28-Oct-2020
+Refer the Business Drivers document, and start write some ADR from SARs(significant Architectural requirements)